 Hemp is another alternative for cat litter.

-It is long lasting, easy to sweep and it is absorbent.
+Hemp is long lasting, easy to sweep and it is absorbent.
 It can be scooped in the same manner as ordinary kitty litter.

-On the positive side, if you have other animals like rabbits, hamsters, chickens, rats, horses it can be used for all of the animals which is a plus.
+On the positive side, if you have other animals like rabbits, hamsters, chickens, rats, horses, it can be used for all of the animals which is a plus.

 This hemp is free of pesticides and insecticides.